ntua-el20883/multimedia24-ntua/README.md

-# Task Management System - Setup Guide
+# Task Management System

+In the context of the project a Task Management System will be implemented.
+The application will allow the user to create, edit, and monitor the available tasks.
+In addition, the user will be able to manage multiple tasks, set priorities and deadlines, and receive reminders for upcoming tasks.

+---

-## Prerequisites
+## Prerequisites - Setup Guide for Windows

 Follow these steps to set up your environment successfully.